Gman-Superfly/AKIRA/AKIRA_PSYCHE_ROADMAP.md

 ┌─────────────────────────────────────────────────────────────────────────┐
 │                                                                         │
-│  ★★★ CRUCIAL (Must Pass for Theory to Stand)                          │ │  ─────────────────────────────────────────────                          │
+│  ★★★ KEY (must pass for theory to stand)                              │ │  ─────────────────────────────────────────────                          │
 │  These experiments test the foundational claims.                       │ │  If ANY fails, the theory needs revision.                             │